ASTHMA TREATMENT OVERVIEW

-A number of inhaled steroid medications are available, most of which are taken once or twice a day.
+A number of different inhaled steroid medications are available, all of which are taken once or twice a day.
 An inhaled bronchodilator is still used as needed for relief of symptoms and before exposure to asthma triggers.
 There is no need to take the inhaled bronchodilator before each daily dose of inhaled steroid.

 Side effects of inhaled steroids — Unlike steroids that are taken as tablet or liquid by mouth, very little of the inhaled steroid is absorbed into the bloodstream, and there are few side effects.
 However, as the dose of inhaled steroid is increased, more of the medication is absorbed into the bloodstream, and the risk of side effects increases.